AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Data

 \subsection{MeerLICHT telescope}

 The 65 cm optical MeerLICHT telescope has a $2.7$ square degree field of view and a 10.5k $\times$ 10.5k pixel CCD.
 Its primary objective is to track the pointings of the MeerKAT radio telescope \citep{Jonas2016}, facilitating the concurrent detection of transients in both radio and optical wavelengths.
-The telescope employs the SDSS $ugriz$ filter set and an extra wide $g+r$ filter called $q$.
-Images captured are promptly sent to the IDIA/ilifu facility, where BlackBOX image processing software (https://github.com/pmvreeswijk/BlackBOX, Vreeswijk et al., in prep) handles the images using standard methods.
-This includes source detection (currently with SourceExtractor, \citealp{Bertin1996}), astrometric and photometric calibration, determination of position-dependent image Point Spread Function (PSF), image subtraction, and transient detection.
+The telescope employs the Sloan Digital Sky Survey (SDSS) $ugriz$ filter set and an extra wide $g+r$ filter called $q$ (440-720nm bandpass).
+Images captured are promptly sent to the IDIA/ilifu facility, where BlackBOX image processing software \footnote{\url{https://github.com/pmvreeswijk/BlackBOX}}, Vreeswijk et al., in prep) handles the images using standard methods.
+This includes source detection (currently with SourceExtractor, \citealp{Bertin1996}), astrometric and photometric calibration, determination of position-dependent image point spread function (PSF), image subtraction, and transient detection.